Planned Diffusion

-\textbf{Control Tags.} A span intended for parallel generation is first defined during a sequential planning stage.
+\textbf{Control Tags.} Chunks denoting groups of semantically related tokens are first defined during a sequential planning stage.
 This is done using a paired \texttt{<topic>...</topic>} tag structure.
-Within this structure, the model generates a concise description of the span's content (e.g., ``definition'' in Figure \ref{fig:intro}) and its predicted length (e.g., ``30'' in Figure \ref{fig:intro}).
-During the parallel diffusion stage, the model generates the tokens for each planned span within a corresponding \texttt{<async>...</async>} tag pair.
-Finally, the \texttt{<sync/>} tag conveys generation dependency: tokens that follow \texttt{<sync/>} may require details produced inside the preceding \texttt{<async>} spans, so the sampling algorithm continues sequential planning only after those spans are filled and available.
+Within this structure, the model generates a concise description of the chunk's content (e.g., ``definition'' in Figure \ref{fig:intro}) and its predicted length (e.g., ``30'' in Figure \ref{fig:intro}).
+During the parallel diffusion stage, the model generates the tokens for each chunk within a corresponding \texttt{<async>...</async>} tag pair.
+Finally, the \texttt{<sync/>} tag conveys generation dependency: tokens that follow \texttt{<sync/>} may require details produced inside the preceding \texttt{<async>} chunks, so the sampling algorithm continues sequential planning only after those chunks are filled and available.
 We add all control tags to the model’s vocabulary for training and inference and strip them during post-processing of final outputs.

 \textbf{Finetuning Dataset.} We annotate the SlimOrca instruction--finetuning dataset \citep{SlimOrca} for parallel generation, following \cite{jin2025learning}.
 We prompt a \textsc{Gemini} model with the syntax and semantics of the control tags.
 See Appendix \ref{app:annotation-prompt} for more details. \textsc{Gemini} inserts the control tags into the response from each instruction-response pair in the dataset.
 The opening \texttt{<async>} carries two attributes: \texttt{topic} (a concise label, $\leq 3$ words) and \texttt{tokens} (a coarse length estimate, e.g., multiples of 10 tokens).
-We impose that every non-control-tag token lies inside exactly one \texttt{<async>...</async>} span (no nesting, no overlap).
-During preprocessing for training, we insert 0--10 tokens of stochastic padding inside each \texttt{<async>} span, allowing the diffusion model to generate with variable length shorter than the masked input.
+We impose that every non-control-tag token lies inside exactly one \texttt{<async>...</async>} chunk (no nesting, no overlap).
+During preprocessing for training, we insert 0--10 tokens of stochastic padding inside each \texttt{<async>} chunk, allowing the diffusion model to generate with variable length shorter than the masked input.
 We validate well-formedness (balanced tags, coverage, non-overlap, attribute types/ranges) and discard malformed cases.
 Figure \ref{fig:attention_mask} contains a concrete example of the tagging language used by planned diffusion.